cole-brokamp/singr/README.md

 # singr

-A singularity image including:

-- R
-- geospatial system deps gdal, geos, proj, and udunits2 (from ppa:ubuntugis/ubuntugis-unstable)
+A singularity image for running R, including geospatial system dependencies gdal, geos, proj, and udunits2 (from ppa:ubuntugis/ubuntugis-unstable)
-- uber's h3 library
-- aws cli
-- V8

-Versions of R are specified using the singularity image tags and GitHub releases, where:

-- `4.0` refers to R Version `4.0.*` (e.g., 4.0.0 or 4.0.1, etc...)
-- `latest` refers to the most recently pushed image
+The Singularity image tags correspond to version of R and `latest` refers to the most recently pushed image.

-Note that different versions may use different base images for the Singularity container (e.g. `3.6` uses Ubuntu 18.04, but `4.0` uses Ubuntu 20.04).
+Note that different versions may use different base images for the Singularity container (e.g. `3.6` uses Ubuntu 18.04, `4.0` uses Ubuntu 20.04, `4.3` uses Ubuntu 22.04).

 ## using with an R package on the CCHMC HPC